Best Indicators for Cryptocurrency CFDs

 When we apply 5,13,1 instead of the standard 12,26,9 settings, we can get a visual representation of the MACD patterns for cryptocurrency CFD signals.
 These patterns could be applied to various trading strategies and systems as an additional filter for taking trade entries.
 Many professional traders think that the best MACD setting for a MACD pattern is 5,13,1.
 So how do traders analyse cryptocurrency CFDs?
 They try to follow these MACD patterns:

 This is a Bullish SHS (Inverse Head-and-Shoulders pattern) that marks a reversal and a possible uptrend turn.
-Possible entry is made after the pattern has been completed, at the open of the next bar.
+Possible entry is made after the pattern has been completed, at the opening of the next bar.

 This is a Bearish SHS pattern (Head-and-Shoulders) that marks a reversal and a possible uptrend turn.
-A possible entry is made after the pattern has been completed, at the open of the next bar.
+A possible entry is made after the pattern has been completed, at the opening of the next bar.

 A Bullish continuation pattern marks an upside trend continuation.
 First, the MACD makes a downside turn from point A, marking a retracement.
 Subsequently, when point A is broken by the MACD histogram, it presents a signal for a long entry.

 A Bearish continuation pattern marks an upside trend continuation.
 First, the MACD makes an upside turn from point A, marking a retracement.
 Subsequently, when point A is broken by the MACD histogram, it displays a signal for a short entry.

 When the MACD comes down towards the 0 line and turns back up just above the 0 line, it is normally a trend continuation move.
 Points A and B mark the uptrend continuation.